creacominc/HT_Resolve_Python/README.md

 ## Files:

 - setupEnv.py - import this to get the module loaded from a hard-coded path if needed.
+This script removes the need to copy the Resolve script into the Comp folder.
 - test.py - just a test of the python in resolve.
 Lists all the clips that are used in the media pool.
 - whatVersion.py - just reports the version of python
 - moveMetaDataCommentsToKeywords.py - an attempt at moving comments to keywords.